 Once complete, the enabled clusters appear along with the VPLEX distributed devices.
 Note how the local and remote devices have the same name.

 I should mention that there are some rules about the device presentation you’ll find in the VPLEX SRA release notes.
 Most important I think is that the Detach Rule of the distributed consistency group must be setup to have the protected site (cluster-1 in my setup) as the winner.
+Note that in the event of a failover, the SRA will change the detach rule to the other site as it will now be considered the protection site.

 So far, so good.
 The SRM setup up to this point should be familiar to anyone who has used this product.
 Our next logical step is to create the protection group and then recovery plan.
 Here, however, is where the paradigm changes when using stretched storage.
-VMware uses tag-based storage profiles to setup the protection groups.
-If you have used the VASA 1 integration with VMAX or another platform you might remember creating profiles based on disk type (for a reminder VASA WP) or perhaps you have used them in general for helping VMware users deciding what datastores to use for particular VMs (also critical with upcoming VVols).
+VMware uses tag-based storage policies to setup the protection groups.
+If you have used the VASA 1 integration with VMAX or another platform you might remember creating policies based on disk type (for a reminder VASA WP) or perhaps you have used them in general for helping VMware users deciding what datastores to use for particular VMs (also critical with upcoming VVols).
 BTW VMware also uses them for Storage DRS (KB 2108196) in conjunction with SRM.
-For SRM these profiles are tag-based so the first thing we need to do is to create a tag.
+For SRM these policies are tag-based so the first thing we need to do is to create a tag.
 In addition to the tag, we assign it a category which allows grouping of multiple tags.
 Once created, the tag is assigned to the VPLEX datastores.
-First we’ll create the tag and the category, and then the storage profile, and finally assign the storage profile to the VMs in the datastores.
+First we’ll create the tag and the category, and then the storage policy, and finally assign the storage policy to the VMs in the datastores.
 Here is a graphical step-by-step of tag/category creation.
 The image is not quite crystal clear but I think the steps are.

 In enhanced linked mode, only create a single tag on the protected site and use it for both storage policies.
 As with other objects like networks and folders in SRM , there must be a mapping.
 Here is the new mapping tab: